-Bittersweet, that’s what it was, sitting with Mr Mom’s Kitchen and my oldest daughter across a desk from the counselor at school.
+Bittersweet, that’s what it was, sitting with my husband and oldest daughter across a desk from the counselor at school.
 Not the school psychologist, mind you.
 Or the academic counselor.
 The college counselor, for my daughter, who is closing in on her junior year of high school.

 Yes college: a place that seemed so very far off until so very recently.

-And so we listened and the counselor talked …spouting statistics about standardized testing, the merits of the SAT versus the ACT, AP credits and application time tables.
-And then lobbed questions, lots of them: What do you want to study?
+And so we listened and the counselor talked, spouting statistics about standardized testing, the merits of the SAT versus the ACT, AP credits, and application time tables.
+And then she lobbed questions, lots of them: What do you want to study?
 How big a school?
 Geographical preferences?
-Any interest in your dad’s alma mater?
-“That’s way over in Scotland,” I thought.
-Too far.

 It was odd and oddly okay to be sitting there talking about something I wasn’t sure I was ready for.
-But this is it.
-What we’ve wanted for her.
+But this what we’ve wanted for her.
 To grow up, pursue her passions, find her wings.

-The meeting was coming to a close; my daughter had to return to class.
-She stood and looked back at us.
-Positively poised, fresh faced, bright and bright eyed, beautiful, most especially to me, her mother, in a way nobody else is.
-She paused to thank the counselor, said goodbye to all of us, turned and walked to class, her thick curtain of chesnut hair swaying as she went.
+The meeting was coming to a close as my daughter stood to return to class.
+She looked back at us, positively poised, fresh faced, bright eyed, beautiful, most especially to me, her mother, in a way nobody else is.
+She paused to thank the counselor, said goodbye to all of us, and walked out, her thick curtain of chestnut hair swaying behind her

-I turned my gaze back to the counselor who asked if we had any other questions.
+I turned my gaze back to the counselor, who asked if we had any questions.
 And I did, but then opened my mouth, and found myself saying something entirely unexpected,

-We spend years caring and hoping and loving and ferrying our children, worrying all the while if they will ever grow up.
-Be the good citizen that we want them to be.
-Learn to use the potty, tell the truth, be on time, dress themselves, be kind, make their own breakfast, buckle their seatbelt, make friends, use a napkin, do their homework, say thank you.
+We spend years caring and hoping and loving and ferrying our children, worrying all the while if they will grow up to be the good citizen that we want them to be.
+To learn to use the potty, tell the truth, be on time, dress themselves, be kind, make their own breakfast, buckle their seatbelt, make friends, use a napkin, do their homework, say thank you.